Simulations don’t have to be expensive or labor intensive in order to explain key concepts about IT and ICS security

 https://ccdcoe.org/critical-information-infrastructure-protection-course.html

 NOTE: The views expressed within this blog entry are the authors’ and do not represent the official view of any institution or organization affiliated thereof.
-Vytautas Butrimas has been working in information technology and security policy for over 30 years.
+Vytautas Butrimas has been working in cybersecurity and security policy for over 30 years.
 Mr. Butrimas has participated in several NATO cybersecurity exercises, contributed to various international reports and trade journals, published numerous articles and has been a speaker at conferences and trainings on industrial cybersecurity and policy issues.
 Has also conducted cyber risk studies of the control systems used in industrial operations.
-He also collaborates with the International Society of Automation (ISA) and is member of ISA 99 Workgroup 13 that is developing Micro Learning Modules on the ISA 62443 Industrial Automation and Control System Security Standard and Workgroup 14 on security profiles for substations.
+He also collaborates with the International Society of Automation (ISA) on the ISA 62443 Industrial Automation and Control System Security Standard and is Co-chair of ISA 99 Workgroup 16 on Incident Management and member of ISA 99 Workgroup 14 on security profiles for substations.